dead-claudia/thallium/README.md

     - The assertions are fully self-hosted.
 Using Techtonic to test Techtonic is awesome!
     - Fixtures for those tests are in `test-fixtures/**`.
     - Utilities are in `test-util/**`.
+    - Some of the test files are mirrored in [CoffeeScript](http://coffeescript.org/) and JavaScript for the acceptance tests.
+These are very explicitly labeled, so it should be fairly obvious.
 - This uses [eslint-config-isiahmeadows](https://npmjs.com/package/eslint-config-isiahmeadows) for its presets (specifically `isiahmeadows/node-4`).
 In case you're curious what those settings are, you can start with [the index file](https://github.com/isiahmeadows/eslint-config-isiahmeadows/blob/master/index.js), which the rest are only minor variations of.
+- For the few CoffeeScript files littered around, this uses [CoffeeLint](http://www.coffeelint.org/) to lint them.
+They exist for testing and examples.

 Tips and idioms:

+- If you're on Linux, and have [`nvm`](https://github.com/creationix/nvm) installed, there's a little `test.sh` script you can run, which will test everything Travis sees on your local machine, installing them if necessary.
+Note that it doesn't actually update them for your, though.
+It's not quite *that* magical.

-- Classes are used, but inheritance is avoided.
+- Classes are used, but inheritance is limited.
 I also prefer functions over instance methods unless they're something that should be overridable, are more like properties, or are exposed in the API.

-    As an exception, classes are usually preferred over closures.
+    As an exception, classes are usually preferred over closures, to limit nesting.

 - There are a few useful helpers in `test-util/base.js`, that you may appreciate when you write your tests: